Good wine is now being made in most parts of the country. Here’s how to find it.

 This year, of course, we’re more or less stuck wherever here happens to be, our wanderlust curtailed by the coronavirus pandemic.
-We can’t all be like Carlo Devito, who over the summer sold his Hudson-Chatham winery in New York’s Hudson River Valley and set out on a cross-country wine adventure.
-We can follow along — Devito chronicled his exploits as “The Great American Winery Stroopwaffle” on YouTube channel and his blog.
+We can’t all be like Carlo DeVito, who over the summer sold his Hudson-Chatham winery in New York’s Hudson River Valley and set out on a cross-country wine adventure.
+We can follow along — DeVito chronicled his exploits as “The Great American Winery Stroopwaffle” on YouTube channel and his blog.

 We can also do some armchair exploring to whet our thirsts for when we do travel again.
 Some of these wines are finding their way through distribution, and, of course, the Internet, with direct access to producers and their wines, frees us of dependence on the traditional distribution system.